Join me!

 Each tree species has certain characteristics that have made it popular.
 Whether it’s the rigidity of the branch tips, how well it retains its needles, or a striking fragrance, each variety has something special to offer.

-Within a single species, the pruning affects overall shape and branch density: natural growth tends to be more open, frequent shearing leads to dense branches.
+Within a single species, pruning affects the overall shape and branch density: natural growth tends to be more open, frequent shearing leads to dense branches.

 1. Fresh trees should not be losing many needles.
 You can test this by tapping the tree on the ground and seeing how many needles fall off.
-Alternatively, your can pull along a branch.
+Alternatively, you can pull along a branch.
 Only a few needles should come loose.

 2. Sickness or decay.
 The tree should not smell musty or have any kind of spots.
 This could indicate that the tree was cut while sick or cut too long ago.

 3. Height and width.
 Measure your Christmas tree to ensure that it will fit inside your home.
+Bring along a measuring tape, and be sure to measure before you head to the Christmas tree lot, too.

 The Different Types of Christmas Trees